 - Chocolate: Use pure baking chocolate or chocolate melting wafers.
 (I love the Ghirardelli brand melting wafers!)
 Do not use chocolate chips because they do not melt properly.
 Pure chocolate is sold in 4 ounce bars in the baking aisle.
 I usually use semi-sweet, but milk chocolate, bittersweet chocolate, or even white chocolate work too.

-Think of these no bake candies as peanut butter bars, but in truffle form.
+Think of these no bake candies as peanut butter bars in truffle form.
 My peanut butter bars have a bit more substance from the graham cracker crumbs.
 These peanut butter balls, on the other hand, have a purely creamy peanut butter filling.
 (And they’re even more wildly delicious than they sound, I swear.)

 How to Make Peanut Butter Balls